Trustees Icon

 I maintain a keen interest in learning disability through Advonet’s involvement in the Learning Disability Projects, and volunteer with them.
 I enjoy contributing to Advonet’s governance at a strategic level on the board and feel very proud of the organisation’s record in delivering high quality services to some of the most vulnerable people in society.

-Attended various schools in this country and abroad.
+After arriving in the UK at a young age, I attended various schools in this country and abroad.
 Studied History & Politics at Lancaster University.
+I lived in Munich after leaving University to study German at the Goethe Institute.

 Did various jobs until settled on full time work at an insurance broker and then for an insurance company working in motor claims.